Can’t publish your typeform? Is it tagged as “Trial”? Not sure why this is happening or what to do?

 To delete this Logic, click Branching and calculations, select Remove all and hit Save.

 Outcome quiz is a Simple Logic type that sends people to different Endings based on their answers.

 To see if you have an Outcome quiz set in your typeform, go to the Logic panel and select Simple:

 If you can see the Trial icon next to Outcome quiz, click it and select Remove all then Save:

 You can also choose to remove all additional Endings from your typeform, as this will also remove the Logic set for Outcome quiz:

 Score quiz lets you add points to answers and assign different scores to Endings.
-This is part of Typeform’s Calculator feature, and is only available on a paid plan.

 To find out if you have Score quiz enabled in your typeform, go to Simple Logic: